 The Elden Ring game presents a large list of Elden Ring weapons that players can get.
-There are various types of weapons that you can get, ranging from swords, axes, spears, flails and many more.
+There are various types of Elden Ring weapons tier list that you can get, ranging from swords, axes, spears, flails and many more.
 These weapons have lore or historical information about the weapons made in the Lands Between.
 There is even an Elden Ring weapon that has a strange design and even has an inconsequential lore.

 On this occasion, we will provide information about the 10 strangest Elden Ring weapons you have ever seen.
-This list is based on the author’s personal opinion after finding a lot of strange lists of weapons in the game, starting from how to use them, weapon skills and even the lore of how these weapons came from.
+This Elden Ring wiki list is based on the author’s personal opinion after finding a lot of strange lists of weapons in the game, starting from how to use them, weapon skills and even the lore of how these weapons came from.

 1. Bastard’s Stars (one of the coolest Elden Ring weapons)